crev-dev/cargo-crev/README.md

 `crev` records review metadata: who, when, how did the review and stores this information in a verifiable way along with the code.

-`crev` starts at a file granularity, builds on top of it upwards, allowing spontaneous coordination and trust building on a personal, project, and global scale.
+`crev` allows building web of trust and reusing reviews of trusted parites.

 `crev` is a tool that we desperately need.